See your home being used in the film and photography industry

 The reason we ask you to create a payment profile is so that our clients can pay you direct with either a credit or debit card.
 This both protects owners and our clients from any illegal activity such as potential fraud.
-Stripe who provides the service will ask you for your details and will cross check this with government records ensuring that you say who you say you are.
+Stripe (who provides the service) will ask you for your details and will cross check this with government records ensuring that you say who you say you are.
 No money is taken from you.

 If any booking is processed offline this will result in the removal of your account as neither the owner or producer are protected by our contracts.